DarraghD1/Final-Year-Project/README.md

 ## Final Year Project Application

-This application is being made as a part of my final year project
+This application is being made as a part of my final year project.